SAP-samples/cap-service-integration-codejam/exercises/03-import-odata-api/README.md

 ### Find it in the SAP API Business Hub

-👉 Go to the [SAP API Business Hub](https://api.sap.com) and find the SAP S/4HANA Cloud Business Partner API (A2X); you can take whichever route you like, here's just a suggestion:
+👉 Go to the [SAP API Business Hub](https://api.sap.com) and find the SAP S/4HANA Cloud "Business Partner (A2X)" API; you can take whichever route you like, here's just a suggestion:

 1. Use the "Explore" menu at the top of the page and select "SAP S/4HANA Cloud" under the "Products" category
 1. Select the "APIs" category and narrow the content down by selecting the "ODATA V2" subcategory
     ![the OData V2 APIs for SAP S/4HANA Cloud](assets/odata-v2-apis.png)
 1. Either select the "View All Results" link and scroll down, or, using the "Find" field, search for "business partner", to find the Business Partner (A2X) API

-👉 Once you've found it, select it and take a moment to look at the initial details; feel free to explore anything you wish, even [trying it out](https://api.sap.com/api/API_BUSINESS_PARTNER/tryout) in the browser.
+👉 Once you've found it, select it and take a moment to look at the initial details; feel free to explore anything you wish.

 ![the initial details of the Business Partner (A2X) API](assets/business-partner-api-details.png)